klando/pglogical/README.md

   - `replication_sets` - array of replication sets to subscribe to, these must already exist, default is "{default,default_insert_only,ddl_sql}"
   - `synchronize_structure` - specifies if to synchronize structure from
-    provider to the subscriber, default `off`. `all` for all objects (boolean true/false still accepted for all/none but should be considered deprecated).
+    provider to the subscriber, default `off`. `all` for all objects, `relations_only` for replicated tables and sequences only. (boolean true/false still accepted for all/none but should be considered deprecated).
   - `synchronize_data` - specifies if to synchronize data from provider to the subscriber, default true
   - `forward_origins` - array of origin names to forward, currently only